joeylrnz/lb-backend/README.md

 The data model is fairly simple in what you'll receive.
 You can inspect the data in `messages.ts` to see what they look like.
 Each message is a **complete snapshot** of the object **at that time**.
 Thus, you are receiving ALL the data for a given object in each message, not just what has changed.
-Don't worry about tracking intermediate states or object history, we only care about the most up to date view of a given object.
+**Don't worry about tracking intermediate states or object history**, we only care about the most up to date view of a given object.

 Your API should save the given object to maintain accurate data for later access.
 Feel free to use a persistence layer of your choosing that satisfies the requirements.
+**to address this, I will use a dockerized postgresql instance**

 Running `npm run send` will hit the appropriate API given the message type.
 You may use this to test your API.